Getting Started

 relax latency restrictions over time to find more players,

-slowly increase allowed player level difference to find more players,
+increase allowed player level difference to find more players,

-is used by Game Clients to communicate with Matchmaker,
+is used by Game Clients to communicate with Matchmaker:

 to check on matchmaking service status,